-So, you always have to feel out a new interaction partner: back off if they seem like they don’t want to share and be sure that you reciprocate in kind by sharing equivalent levels of information with them.
+So, you always have to feel a new interaction partner: back off if they seem like they don’t want to share, and be sure that you reciprocate in kind by sharing equivalent levels of information with them.
 For the most part, people like to be asked about themselves, especially with questions that are somewhat unique and quirky!

 In short, what do you think it is in the procedure that makes it so effective?

 The Fast Friends procedure is effective because it mimics the way friendships develop naturally.
 When you first meet someone, you move beyond mere strangers by getting to know one another.
-The other person may tell you a little bit more about themselves, then you respond in kind by telling them a little more about you, and the process continues back-and-forth like that.
+The other person may tell you a little bit more about themselves, then you respond in kind by telling them a little more about you, and the process continues back and forth like that.
 The Fast Friends procedure just formalizes and accelerates this process!

 - Start a conversation with the person and make small talk